NCI-GDC/gdc-docs/docs/Data_Portal/Users_Guide/Developers_Guide.md

 A typical application will have the following layout.
 The main section of the application is the area where components like tables, graphs, and other components are displayed.
 Local filters are displayed on the left side and depending on the number of facets, will scroll vertically.
-This is a typical layout but other layouts are possible, like in the case of Protein Paint.
+This is a typical layout but other layouts are possible, like in the case of ProteinPaint.
 Applications are encouraged to use vertical space as much as possible, as horizontal scrolling can be a poor user experience.

 This section will describe parts of the Project application and how it is structured.
 The Project application is a